 Records of the Methodist Episcopal Church, South, in Columbia, formerly the Broadway Methodist Church.

-INVENTORY.
-Board meeting minutes, finance records, planning documents, programs, publicity materials, and miscellany of a Columbia, MO, organization.
+Board meeting minutes, finance records, planning documents, programs, publicity materials, and miscellany of a Columbia, Missouri, organization.

 Missouri Veterans History Project, Oral History Records, 2010- (C4052)